 Honolulu Makau Trail System

-if you're looking for a hiking trail could be classified more of a "walking trail", yet still offers up gorgeous scenery, then Manoa Falls Trail should definitely be on your Oahu must-do hikes list.
+If you're looking for a hiking trail could be classified more of a "walking trail", yet still offers up the gorgeous scenery, then Manoa Falls Trail should definitely be on your Oahu must-do hikes list.

 If you're like many people who either cannot hike the strenuous trails or you're exploring with kids, you'll be relieved to know that the Manoa Falls Trail definitely falls on the "walk" end of the walk-hike spectrum, with a roundtrip distance of just 1.6 miles and an uphill grade that isn't too demanding.
 The trail is located just a 15-minute drive from the hustle and bustle of urban Honolulu, but once you're on its path, surrounded by the lush, verdant views of Manoa Valley, you'll feel like you're in a completely different world.